The one festival that needs to be on every bookworm’s to-do list.

 And even though $10 a book might be on the steeper side of prices here (other stalls are selling second-hand books for what appears to be a handful of beans), I still lumber to the car with The Best Australian Essays 2010, Jamie Oliver’s America and Kazuo Ishiguro’s Nocturnes before returning for more.

 There’s something a little bit magical about the place, with wonderfully costumed characters strolling the streets as if they materialised just for this occasion.
-The theme in 2013 is Alice in Wonderland, so it’s not uncommon to pass by the odd White Rabbit or Cheshire Cat browsing the stacks.
+The theme was Alice in Wonderland, so it wasn’t uncommon to pass by the odd White Rabbit or Cheshire Cat browsing the stacks.
 In the background, sounds of a big brass band tinkle through the streets, melding with the distinct scent of a proper country sausage sizzle.

 Squint your eyes hard enough and you could almost imagine yourself thrust into the middle of a picture book or a painting – as if you’d been spirited away by one of Roald Dahl’s witches, or transported through a colourful chalk drawing by the magical Mary Poppins.